nix-community/crate2nix/README.md

 crate2nix use `cargo metadata` / `nix-prefetch-url` at runtime so they need to be in the PATH.
 The default.nix adds the built-time nix/cargo binaries as fallback to the path.

-Currently, crate2nix is only tested with nixos-unstable (the future 19.03) since it depends on some new features and bug fixes.
+Currently, crate2nix is only tested with nixpkgs-unstable since it depends on some new features and bug fixes.

 ## Project Overview / Terminology